 SENUFO FIRESPITTER MASKS, Ivory Coast

-The masks below are SOLD.
-They are left here for reference and education purposes.
+Allof our Senufo firespitter masks below have been sold and are left here for reference and educational purposes.

 SENUFO, FIRESPITTER MASKS, Ivory Coast